 Editing isn’t only useful for making us feel embarrassed about our distinctly un-photoshopped features; it is also useful for setting a cohesive theme for your Instagram page.
 As pointed out by famous photographer Phil McKinney, “Instagram is like your online portfolio.”
-People are drawn to overall aesthetically pleasing pages as much they want to view amazing individual photos.
+People want to look at an aesthetically pleasing page overall as much as every individual photo.

-Although there are filters available on the Instagram app, most serious photographers use a combination of a few outside apps to create the result they want.
-A few good ones include: Snapseed, Facetune and VSCO, all available through the app store.
+Although there are filters available on the Instagram app, most serious photographers use a combination of a few to create the result they want.
+A few good ones include: Snapseed, Facetune and Viscocam, all available through the app store.

-Final piece of advice: have fun making mistakes.
-It is going to happen with everything you do.
-It is an invaluable part of learning and will help you figure out what your storytelling style is.
+Final piece of advice, have fun making mistakes.
+It is going to happen with everything you do and is an invaluable part of learning and will help you figure out what your storytelling style is.
 Ultimately, you want to connect with people through the personality of your business.
 Whether you do that with slick editing, tons of personality, or maybe a bit of both, stick to your guns to guarantee more hits than misses.
 Happy shooting!

 [Want to see the brilliant, ridiculous things that go down behind the Yellow door?
 Follow us here.]